Animacy & Action

 van Buren, B., Uddenberg, S., & Scholl, B. J. (2016).
 The automaticity of perceiving animacy: Goal-directed motion in simple shapes influences visuomotor behavior even when task-irrelevant.
 Psychonomic Bulletin and Review, 23, 797-802.
 PDF

 Here we explored whether and how perceiving animacy automatically influences visuomotor behavior.
 We developed a novel “foraging” task in which subjects used their cursor to collect food dots which appeared sequentially at random locations in the display.
 Several darts moved haphazardly in the background, and subjects were instructed to ignore these and to focus on just collecting the dots as quickly as possible.
 Despite these instructions, subjects performed this task more slowly and tentatively when the background featured animate-looking "Wolfpack" displays, in which the darts remained oriented continuously toward their cursor.
 (Demos of the different conditions in this experiment, and a plot of subjects' foraging times, can be viewed in the interactive plot below.)
 This result illustrates the automaticity and power of perceived animacy - no matter how hard we try, we can’t help but notice and react to other living things.
-This research was conducted in collaboration with fellow grad student Stefan Uddenberg.

 Condition 1: Directed at Cursor